triggerdotdev/examples/python-pdf-form-extractor/README.md

 4. Install the Python dependencies `pip install -r requirements.txt`
 5. Copy the project ref from your [Trigger.dev dashboard](https://cloud.trigger.dev) and add it to the `trigger.config.ts` file.
 6. Run the Trigger.dev dev CLI command with `npx trigger dev@latest dev` (it may ask you to authorize the CLI if you haven't already).
-7. Test the task in the dashboard
+7. Test the task in the dashboard by providing a valid PDF URL.
 8. Deploy the task to production using the CLI command `npx trigger.dev@latest deploy`

 ## Relevant code

-- [pythonTasks.ts](./src/trigger/pythonTasks.ts) triggers the Python script and returns the result
+- [pythonPdfTask.ts](./src/trigger/pythonPdfTask.ts) triggers the Python script and returns the structured form data as JSON
-- [trigger.config.ts](./src/trigger/trigger.config.ts) uses the Trigger.dev Python extension to install the dependencies and run the script
+- [trigger.config.ts](./trigger.config.ts) uses the Trigger.dev Python extension to install the dependencies and run the script
-- [extract-pdf-form.py](./src/python/extract-pdf-form.py) is the main Python script that takes a URL and returns the form data from the PDF
+- [extract-pdf-form.py](./src/python/extract-pdf-form.py) is the main Python script that takes a URL and returns the form data from the PDF in JSON format